 Precautionary days for Ben Zobrist boost Javy Baez playing time

-PITTSBURGH – So much for that dilemma the Cubs over how they were going to get Javy Baez regular playing time at second base.
+PITTSBURGH — So much for that dilemma about getting Javy Baez regular playing time at second base.

-Manager Joe Maddon showed again Wednesday he plans to be aggressive in his efforts to rest and preserve veteran Ben Zobrist for what the club expects to be another seven-month season.
+Manager Joe Maddon showed again Wednesday that he plans to rest and preserve Ben Zobrist for what the club expects to be another seven-month season.

-Zobrist, who was out of the lineup for three games last week because of lower back soreness, was on the bench again Wednesday ahead of a scheduled day off despite Zobrist telling the manager he was fine to play.
+Zobrist, who was out of the lineup for three games last week because of soreness in his lower back, was on the bench again ahead of a scheduled day off even though he told Maddon he was fine to play.

 “I’m being respectful from his back’s perspective,” Maddon said.
 “Give him two days down, it sets him up for [the weekend series in] Boston.
-Coming off that stiff back a couple days ago, why do I want to put him in another stiff-back mode?”
+Coming off that stiff back a couple of days ago, why do I want to put him in another stiff-back mode?”

 Zobrist already has been on the bench for six of the Cubs’ first 21 games.
 Seven of his 15 starts have come at second base.

 “I’m looking at the big picture down the road,” Maddon said.
-“The latter part of the season I want him to be well and healthy.”
+“The latter part of the season, I want him to be well and healthy.”

-Stick it to Sox?
 Uehara sticking to task at hand

-Cubs reliever Koji Uehara, the former Red Sox closer who got the final out of Boston’s 2013 World Series championship, downplayed how much he might be looking forward to his first trip back since leaving.
+Cubs reliever Koji Uehara, the former Red Sox closer who got the last out of Boston’s 2013 World Series championship, downplayed how much he might be looking forward to his first trip back.

 “To tell you the truth, not very much,” he said through the team translator.

-Besides, he had talked to the Red Sox about returning after last year, he said, “but Boston decided to pursue another reliever.
+Besides, he had talked to the Red Sox about returning after last year, “but Boston decided to pursue another reliever.
 That was the end of that.”

-So the bigger point would be he wants to stick it to the Sox this weekend?
+So the bigger point would be, does he want to stick it to the Red Sox this weekend?

 “Well, not really,” he said.
 “It’s not going to be a revenge thing or anything like that.”